anavi-n/yourecobestie/README.md

 *1. FInd local options - stores within your neighborhood.
 If that is not an option, online works, too.*
 *2. I don't recommend Amazon unless you have limited options for where you live.
 Try to club and buy multiple items at once if you do so.*
 *3. I don't endorse or make a profit from sharing any of these links* *4.
-Credit to lots of different resources across the internet (let's be real mostly, Instagram/YouTube accounts), I've linked some at the end.
-Especially, Claggie's Sustainability Masterlist, apart from the amount of time I've spent doing my own research*
-*5. This is a work-in-progress*
+Credit to lots of different resources across the internet *5.
+This is a work-in-progress*

 ## One-stop shops